pierrecharollois/computing-elliptic-units-over-complex-cubic-fields/README.md

 This project contains the code used to run the numerical examples of the article [Bergeron, Charollois and García, *Elliptic units for complex cubic fields*](https://arxiv.org/abs/2311.04110).

 Let K be a complex cubic field, f an ideal of its ring of integers, and K(f) the narrow ray class field of conductor f.
-Given a smoothing ideal a and an admissible h, the code evaluates the elliptic gamma value `Gamma_{a,h}(f b^-1)`, a finite product of values of the Felder–Varchenko elliptic gamma function Γ(z, τ, σ) at points of K³.
+Given a smoothing ideal a and an admissible base point h in K, the code evaluates the elliptic gamma value `Gamma_{a,h}(f b^-1)`, a finite product of values of the Felder–Varchenko elliptic gamma function Γ(z, τ, σ) at points of K³.
 The main conjecture predicts that this complex number is the image of a unit `u_a(f b^-1)` of K(f), that it does not depend on h, and that `u_a(f b^-1)` is the image of `u_a(f)` under the Artin symbol of b.
-Letting b run through the narrow ray classes, the resulting complex numbers are matched, to 1000 decimal digits, against the roots of a polynomial whose splitting field is K(f).
+Letting b run through the narrow ray class group classes, the resulting complex numbers are matched, to 1000 decimal digits, against the roots of a polynomial whose splitting field is K(f).

-The evaluation rests on the summation formula of Felder–Varchenko for log Γ(z, τ, σ), whose convergence is slow when τ and σ have small imaginary parts.
-This is the main bottleneck, and the reason both implementations look for wedges of small width before evaluating.
+The evaluation rests on the summation formula of Felder–Varchenko for log Γ(z, τ, σ), whose convergence is slow when τ and σ are close to the real axis.
+This is the main bottleneck, the other being the length 's' of the finite product of the ellitic Gamma values.
+These are the two reasons the  implementation looks for   τ and σ away from the real axis, and wedges of small width 's'  before evaluating.

 Two independent implementations are provided: a SageMath chain, with a certified truncation bound, and a GP/PARI 2.15.2 chain, faster but working to an empirical accuracy contract.
 The field K = Q(∛2) is run in both, and the two agree.